Testing you can trust

 In order to use our network this test has to be taken.

 We need 60 days notice of when you intend to test so we can provide you with as much support as we can at this important stage of your onboarding.
 You can let us know by emailing firstname.lastname@example.org

 Are your systems interoperable?

 Device and User System Testing (DUST) enables you to check that your devices, back office systems and associated procedures are compatible with our own.

 It's up to you whether you decide to take this test.
 If you do, remember it must be taken in line with the requirements outlined in the Enduring Test Approach document.
 You can find this document here.

 Supporting SMETS1 migration

-This service helps you check that SMETS1 meters have been migrated successfully from the Smart Meter System Operator (SMSO) to DCC.
+This service helps you test that you can successfully initiate the migration of SMETS1 meters from the Smart Meter System Operator (SMSO) to DCC.

 We need 40 days notice of you intending to take this test.
 You can let us know by emailing email@example.com